Marlins vs. Pirates Player Props Betting Odds

 |0

-- Ke'Bryan Hayes has 16 doubles, five triples, five home runs, 15 walks and 31 RBI (72 total hits).
-He has swiped eight bases.
+- Carlos Santana has 17 doubles, six home runs, 33 walks and 37 RBI (57 total hits).
+He has swiped six bases.

 |Opponent